 It is what he brings to the table as an artist that allows Mattson to accomplish these goals.
 Born in California, his family was heavily involved in training and showing horses.
-Curt learned to ride and train everything from cutting and reining horses, to pleasure horses, while working on ranches throughout the West.
+Curt learned to ride and train everything from cutting and reining horses to pleasure horses while working on ranches through out the West.
 He was fortunate to learn how to make good horses in the tradition of the Buckaroo.
 To bring them up slowly with soft mouths and well trained.
-It is a tradition and heritage that he values and is blessed to be a part of.
+It is a tradition and heritage he values and is blessed to be a part of.

-Curt's grandfather was an excellent horseman and craftsman, building saddles, bits and braiding reins and bosals.
-He taught Curt how to build saddles and encouraged Curt to pursue sculpture, to tell the stores of the buckaroo.
-Around this time Curt ran across a photos in Southwest Art of a sculpture by Grant Speed called “outlaws and Twisters”.
+Curt's grandfather was an excellent horseman and craftsman, building saddles, bits, and braiding reins and bosals.
+He taught Curt how to build saddles and encouraged Curt to pursue sculpture, to tell the stories of the buckaroo.
+Around this time Curt ran across a photo in Southwest Art of a sculpture by Grant Speed called "Outlaws And Twisters."
 This piece captivated Curt and he still has the page from the magazine.
-It was then that he started thinking along the lines of trying his hands a sculpture.
+It was then that he started thinking along the lines of trying his hand at sculpture.

 Ranch work is a 24/7 job and left Curt no time to work on his art.
-However, Curt's parents were supportive of his endeavors, and put him to work in the family business so he could study art.
-Curt started sculpting in 1983 and became a full time sculptor in 1988.
+However Curt's parents were supportive of his endeavors, and put him work in the family business so that he could study art.
+Curt started sculpting in 1983 and went full time in 1988.